Social Media Privacy – Real Or An Illusion?

 A few days into 2021, one of the biggest communication platforms, WhatsApp, started to face severe backlash from the audience regarding a new policy that would allow the messaging app to share user data with its parent platform i.e. Facebook.
-This change in privacy, now set to be activated in May 2021, will allow businesses to access user data to provide a more personalized experience to each individual, pertaining to their likes and preferences.
+This change in privacy that has threat prevention solutions, now set to be activated in May 2021, will allow businesses to access user data to provide a more personalized experience to each individual, pertaining to their likes and preferences.

 Although the messaging giant has since clarified that none of the end-to-end encrypted chats of users will be accessed by the app or any third-party, it has certainly put WhatsApp into controversy, getting users to rethink their trust in the platform, making them shift to alternative messaging apps like Telegram, Signal, etc. choosing them as their primary communication channel.

 But with this controversy came the question that, at least every marketer and data analysis expert, has asked either in their heads or out loud: do people really not understand the concept of social media privacy?
+There is a Data removal service to help remove your data from the internet, but most people do not make use of it and fall prey to cyber-attacks.
 So in this blog, let us dive into the phenomenon called “social media privacy” and whether it’s even real or just an illusion created to make people feel safe, starting with some basics.

 Data Analysis and Social Media

 Data analysis, according to Wikipedia, is basically the concept of inspecting, cleansing, transforming, and modeling data with the goal of discovering information, making conclusions, and helping in the decision-making process.
 And this data analysis is the root of how platforms like Facebook, Google, Pinterest, etc can provide the kind of optimized and user-preference-based services that everyone receives in today’s age.